sukhjinder-kumar/DescentAlgorithms/README.md

 1. Create a virtual environment (Recommended).
 And please note python3.9.7 seems to have some compatability issues with streamlit library.
 You can use python3.10 for instance.
 Example if you have venv installed, use `python3.10 -m venv <environment name>`

+2. Use `source <environment_name>/bin/activate` to use the environment

-2. Install dependencies: `pip install -r requirements.txt` (Ensure you are in root directory of above code)
+3. Install dependencies: `pip install -r requirements.txt` (Ensure you are in root directory of above code)

-3. Run the app: `streamlit run index.py`
+4. Run the app: `streamlit run index.py`

 ## Documentation